Big East titans clash when No. 16 Xavier hosts No. 17 Providence

 Xavier (17-5, 9-2 Big East) enters the game tied for first in the conference but is coming off an 84-67 loss at Creighton on Saturday.
 The Friars (17-5, 9-2) also sit atop the conference, alongside the Musketeers and Marquette.

+“At the moment, it doesn’t require surgery,” Xavier coach Sean Miller said.
+“He’s going to be out for what we estimate about four weeks, one month.

+“I don’t think it’s possible for him to be back with us playing before that, simply because of the healing process and just us making sure that if, in fact, he’s able to join us at that point that he’s been able to have enough recovery time and healing.”

-After winning a hard-fought game on the road at UConn on Wednesday, the road-weary Musketeers suffered their worst loss of the season just days later.
+After winning a hard-fought game on the road at UConn on Wednesday, the road-weary Musketeers suffered their worst loss of the season just days later against Creighton.
 Xavier’s first four losses were by a combined 14 points; Saturday’s setback against the Bluejays eclipsed that at 17 points.

-Xavier opened the season with its best-ever start in Big East play, winning its first seven conference games under head coach Sean Miller, who returned to the school before this season after spending 12 at Arizona.
+Xavier opened the season with its best-ever start in Big East play, winning its first seven conference games under Miller, who returned to the school before this season after spending 12 at Arizona.
 Miller previously coached Xavier from 2004-09.

 But after that hot start, the Musketeers played a stretch of three of four games on the road — a stretch that saw Xavier lose at DePaul and Creighton.